spiri2/PokeDB/README.md

 Note: This automatically disables foreign key check, truncates your selected table, then re-enables foreign key check.
 As an extra precaution, you will have to select either the confirm or cancel button to perform the actual truncate action.
 Consider this a "fat finger" safety measure.

+`/RDM update`

+You can update your RDM to latest build without having to ssh.

 More features are being added.

 # Recieving Webhooks